-- Lender: Financial institutions which lend money for project.
+- Lender: Financial institutions that lend money for the project.

 - Financial advisors: They help the parties to understand how much return on investment they can make.
-They can be in both sides – lenders or borrowers.
+They can be on both sides – lenders or borrowers.

 - Technical advisors: Often for effective execution of the project, technical consultants are hired.
 They act as technical advisors for the project.